Illidanz/PoPoTranslation/README.md

 # PoPo Translation
+This repository was for a work in progress tool that wasn't finished.
+If you're looking for the English patch, click [here](http://www.romhacking.net/translations/6652/).
 ## Setup
 Create a "data" folder and copy the cue and bin files as "PoPoLoCrois Monogatari (Japan) (v1.1)" in it.
 ## Run from binary